 What Is Skin Cycling?

-Skin cycling is a nighttime skincare routine that follows a four-day pattern alternating between incorporating active ingredients and recovery.
+A skin cycling morning routine can also take place.
+It consists of following a four-day pattern alternating between incorporating active ingredients and recovery.
 The term was coined by dermatologist Dr. Whitney Bowe to describe a concept many derms have been encouraging for years: a less-is-more approach to active ingredients.

 Here’s how it works: